 - Optimal sugar content for later fermentation

-What does Assemblage mean?
+What Does Assemblage Mean?

-How is an Assemblage Cuvée created?
+How Does an Assemblage Cuvée Come About?

-The Chef de Cave composes his Cuvée from:
+The Chef de Cave composes his cuvée from:

 - Different grape varieties (Chardonnay, Pinot Noir, Pinot Meunier)